jyj5558/theta/README.md

 To make things easier to automate later, we will use a standardized directory structure based on the target species scientific name (Genus-species), genome assembly accession number (accession), and other labels.
 The structure looks like this:

 Genus-species
--accession_ref: reference genome assembly
+- accession_ref: reference genome assembly
--accession_rm: repeat-masked reference genome assembly
+- accession_rm: repeat-masked reference genome assembly
--accession_gtf: reference genome assembly annotation
+- accession_gtf: reference genome assembly annotation
--mappability: reference genome assembly quality assessment
+- -mappability: reference genome assembly quality assessment
--sra: holds several levels of population data
+- sra: holds several levels of population data
---raw: raw SRAs, kept for now to help with debugging
+- sra/raw: raw SRAs, kept for now to help with debugging
---cleaned: cleaned SRAs that are ready for mapping
+- sra/cleaned: cleaned SRAs that are ready for mapping
---mapped: SRAs mapped to reference genome
+- sra/mapped: SRAs mapped to reference genome

 ## Reference download and QC - step1_ref_download_QC.sh
 This script downloads reference, repeat, and annotation data and then identifyies repeats, estimates mappability and finds all of the short scaffolds.
 The output files include: